metagenomics/metagenomics-workshop/docs/assembly/velvet.rst

   >>>statler:~/workdir/assembly>qstat
   job-ID  prior   name       user         state submit/start at     queue                          slots ja-task-ID
   -----------------------------------------------------------------------------------------------------------------
-  3888957 0.65003 QRLOGIN    asczyrba     r     11/21/2015 06:40:50 interactive@statler.CeBiTec.Un     1
   3888958 0.65000 velveth_31 asczyrba     r     11/21/2015 07:18:29 all.q@suc01016.CeBiTec.Uni-Bie    24
   3888959 0.45213 velveth_51 asczyrba     r     11/21/2015 07:18:45 all.q@suc01003.CeBiTec.Uni-Bie    24

+If you do not see your jobs using ``qstat`` anymore, they are finished.
-This will create two output directories for the two different kmer-lengths: `velvet_31` and `velvet_51`.
+You should have two output directories for the two different kmer-lengths: `velvet_31` and `velvet_51`.

 Step 2: velvetg
 ---------------